SCIENCE BEHIND HYALURON ACTIV PROCEDURE

 A pioneering initiative in geroscience

-In this context, several initiatives focused on the study of aging have emerged, notably in Europe.
-One particularly innovative project has been established as a major endeavor in this field.
-Since its inception in 2007, this project has united numerous complementary initiatives and studies, spanning from fundamental science to clinical research, to explore all aspects of aging.
-Several key players in academic research and medicine are involved in this collaborative effort.
+In this context, several initiatives focused on the study of ageing have emerged, particularly in Europe.
+One particularly innovative project has established itself as a major initiative in this field: the IHU HealthAge in Toulouse, which began in 2007 with the creation of a Gerontopôle.
+Since its launch, it has brought together numerous complementary initiatives and studies, ranging from basic science to clinical research, in order to explore all aspects of ageing.
+This initiative is the result of a prestigious collaboration between world-renowned research institutions such as INSERM, Toulouse III University and Toulouse University Hospital.
+Several key players in academic research and medicine are participating in this collaborative effort.

-As part of this comprehensive research program, a cohort is currently on going and allows to collect clinical data and hundreds of thousands of biological samples, including:
+As part of this comprehensive research programme, the INSPIRE-T cohort is currently underway and is collecting clinical data and hundreds of thousands of biological samples, including:

-Additionally, the cohort is gathering extensive data from these samples.
-This cohort is following more than 1,100 individuals, aged 20 to 100 years, over a period of 10 years.
-The goal is to enhance the understanding of the aging process and improve knowledge in order to prevent the loss of intrinsic capacities.
+In addition, it collects a wealth of data from these samples.
+This cohort follows more than 1,100 people, aged 20 to 100, over a period of 10 years (study still ongoing).
+The aim is to better understand the ageing process and improve knowledge in order to prevent the loss of intrinsic abilities.

 This ambitious initiative aims to provide valuable insights into the mechanisms of aging, ultimately contributing to better health outcomes and an improved quality of life for the elderly population.